Equalities and diversity

 The ICS Chief Exec Officer holds Executive Sponsorship for Equality

-A designated EDI Lead, leads on strategic planning, implementation and equality compliance for the ICB
+A designated EDI Lead, leads on strategic planning, implementation and equality compliance for the ICB.

 EDI Steering Group